-The site abuts properties to the North, across Overlook Road, that are currently zoned B-2 and B-3 and are developed with a fast-food restaurant and two (2) vacant commercial structures.
-Abutting properties to the East, South, and West are all currently zoned R-1 and developed with single-family dwellings.
+The site is adjacent to properties that are currently zoned B-2 and B-3, to the North and are developed with a fast-food restaurant and two (2) vacant commercial structures.
+Abutting properties to the East, South, and West are all zoned R-1 and developed with single-family dwellings.

-The site plan provided with the rezoning application depicts existing single-family dwellings converted for commercial use and associated, un-delineated parking area on each site.
-While full compliance with development standards set forth in Article 3 is not depicted, nor required at this time, redevelopment of the site will require full compliance with the Unified Development Code (UDC).
+The site plan provided with the rezoning application depicts existing single-family dwellings converted for commercial use and associated, un-delineated parking areas on each site.
+While full compliance with the development standards of Article 3 is neither depicted nor required at this time, redevelopment of the site will require full compliance with applicable provision of the Unified Development Code (UDC).
 Any signage placed on the property will also need to meet the requirements of the UDC, and be permitted separately through the Planning and Zoning Department.